Skolt Sámi: Negative verb

-Unlike the other Sámi languages, Skolt Sámi no longer has separate forms for the dual and plural of the negative verb and uses the plural forms for both instead.
+Unlike the Sámi languages further west, Skolt Sámi no longer has separate forms for the dual and plural of the negative verb and uses the plural forms for both instead.

 Word order

 Declarative clauses

 The most frequent word order in simple, declarative sentences in Skolt Sámi is subject–verb–object (SVO).
 However, as cases are used to mark relations between different noun phrases, and verb forms mark person and number of the subject, Skolt Sámi word order allows for some variation.

 An example of an SOV sentence would be: